Raising capital for a business you're starting can be a major hurdle on the road to bringing your vision to life.

-Because GoFundMe is suited to personal causes—and anyone can go about creating a campaign—backers on here tend to only support campaigns that come from within their own personal networks and communities or causes they’re familiar with.
+Because GoFundMe is suited to personal causes—and anyone can go about creating a campaign—backers on the platform tend to only support campaigns that come from within their own personal networks and communities, or causes they’re familiar with.

 GoFundMe isn’t designed for commercial crowdfunding campaigns, like the other platforms on this list.
 However, if you’re a small business owner who has fallen on hard times, or you need to raise money to overcome a personal challenge, you can try leveraging this platform for support from your personal network.

 Fees: $179 per month during active campaigns instead of a percentage of total funds raised (not including payment processing fees).

 Fundable is part of the Startups.co platform and is among the top crowdfunding sites that allow startups (registered in the US only, for now) to offer rewards or equity in exchange for funding.